Secure Your Personal Area Network

 This article discusses security for personal area networks (PANs).

 This article sheds light on how to secure your Personal Area Network

 But, before we discuss how to secure your Personal Area Network, let’s see what a Personal Area Network is and how it works.
 This article describes the two types of personal area networks, and their advantages and disadvantages.
 This article also discusses security issues that are associated with Personal Area Networks, and how to mitigate the risks.

 What is a Personal Area Network (PAN)?

-According to Wikipedia, A Personal Area Network (PAN) is, “a computer Network for interconnecting electronic devices centered on an individual person’s workspace.”
-Also pointed out is that there is actually a standard created by the Institute of Electrical and Electronics Engineers (IEEE).
+Also to be pointed out is that there is actually a standard created by the Institute of Electrical and Electronics Engineers (IEEE).
 The standard is IEEE 802.15.
 Also to be noted that coverage of a Personal Area network is typically around 10 meters (30 feet or so), depending on the environment and the specific transmission standard used.